-For 100 years, we have been at the forefront of innovation, educating doers and difference-makers in the Catholic intellectual tradition, preparing students to meet the demands of a constantly changing, global marketplace.
-Welcome to our second century.
+For more than 100 years, we have been at the forefront of innovation, educating doers and difference-makers in the Catholic intellectual tradition, preparing students to meet the demands of a constantly changing, global marketplace.

 Small college feel, big city appeal.
 Explore why our campus, and our city, offer a truly one-of-a-kind college experience.

 Emmanuel's tiered, theater style classrooms are ideal for group work and collaboration, such as this documentary film class.